-Kevin Magnussen dropped three grid positions on the starting grid for Sunday’s Belgian Grand Prix after race officials discovered that he impeded Charles Leclerc in Friday’s qualifying session, handing him the penalty.
+Kevin Magnussen dropped three positions for Sunday’s Belgian Grand Prix after race officials discovered that he impeded Charles Leclerc in Friday’s qualifying session, handing him the grid penalty.

 In the second qualifying round, Magnussen ran into the wall exiting Speaker’s Corner along with driving a damaged Haas and stayed in the racing lane through the next turns, significantly impeding Leclerc.